Turkey with School-Age Kids: Our 10–14 Day Family Itinerary (What Actually Worked)

 Clare

-Turkey surprised us in every possible way.
-If you’re still deciding whether it’s right for your family, start here first 👉 Why Turkey Is One of the Best Countries to Visit With Kids
+If you’re still deciding whether Turkey is right for your family, start here: Why Turkey Is One of the Best Countries to Visit With Kids

-But if you’re ready to plan the route, this post walks you through exactly how we structured our 10–14 days in Turkey with a child, what worked brilliantly… and what I’d tweak next time.
+If you’re ready to plan, this post walks you through exactly how we structured 10–14 days in Turkey with a child, what worked brilliantly — and what we’d tweak next time.

 Tour or DIY?
 How we planned it (and why)